 - Referential integrity: Cannot delete the rows used by other records

-- User-defined integrity: Business rules that do not fall into the above three integrity types
+- User-defined integrity: Business rules that do not fall into the above-mentioned three integrity types

-Data normalization ensures an efficient organization of data in a database by eliminating redundant data and making sense out of data dependencies.
+Data normalization ensures the efficient organization of data in a database by eliminating redundant data and making sense of data dependencies.
 This reduces the storage consumption by a database, and the data is stored logically.

-Normalization guidelines come in different formats that lay a database structure for the purpose of the data organization, and they are called normal forms.
-The database structure should comply with the first normal form (1NF), then with the second normal form (2NF), and in the end, with the third normal form (3NF).
-One can choose to go further to the fourth and fifth normal forms, and so on.
+Normalization guidelines come in different formats that lay a database structure for the purpose of data organization; they are called normal forms.
+The database structure should comply with the first normal form (1NF,) then with the second normal form (2NF,) and in the end, with the third normal form (3NF.)
+One can choose to go further to the fourth and fifth normal forms and so on.
 However, going up to the third normal form is more than enough.

-If you are wondering how to learn SQL for Data Science, here is SQL Course by Intellipaat
+If you are wondering how to learn SQL for Data Science, here is the best online SQL Course by Intellipaat.

 Structured Query Language (SQL): An Overview

-Our SQL Tutorial discusses it in detail, but to learn SQL basics for Data Science, let’s revisit the definition of the Structured Query Language or SQL.
+Our SQL Tutorial discusses it in detail, but to learn SQL basics for data science, let us revisit the definition of SQL.
 In simple words, SQL is used to operate or communicate with relational databases.
 The terms RDBMS and SQL are, however, conflated mostly for convenience.
 This ANSI standard language comes with various versions as well.

 The Data Science Life Cycle and How SQL Comes into Play

-Is SQL required for Data Science?
+Is SQL required for data science?
 To answer this question, first, you will have to understand how Data Science works.
 You can read all about it from our previous blogs.
-For now, you can focus on the Data Science life cycle, which has three distinct phases.
-Throughout these phases, you can see how one can use SQL for Data Science.
+For now, you can focus on the Data Science life cycle that has three distinct phases.
+Throughout these phases, you can see how one can use SQL for data science.

 Data Conditioning and Cleaning

-After the accumulation of data is done from all available sources, the data has to be efficiently organized and structured to eliminate redundancy and duplication for carrying out data modeling.
+After the accumulation of data is done from all available sources, it has to be efficiently organized and structured to eliminate redundancy and duplication for carrying out modeling the data.
 This is the DBMS normalization that we discussed earlier.